-The federal research tax credit is nonrefundable, and unused tax credits can be carried back one tax year or forward up to 20 tax years.
+The federal research tax credit is nonrefundable, and unused tax credits can be carried back 1 tax year or forward up to 20 tax years.
 About one-half of the value of the tax credit is claimed in the first tax year with the remaining amount carried over to other tax years.
-A qualified small business may (1) claim up to \$250,000 of the federal credit as a credit against its employer payroll tax liabilities and (2) apply the tax credit against the Alternative Minimum Tax.
+A qualified small business may (1) claim up to \$250,000 as a credit against its employer payroll tax liabilities and (2) apply the tax credit against the Alternative Minimum Tax.